tokaashraf1/HR-Management-System/README.md

 ## Features
 Admin authentication (using Laravel Sanctum)

-CRUD operations for workers and tasks
+CRUD operations for workers and tasks.

-Task completion tracking
+Task completion tracking.

-API endpoints for retrieving workers, tasks, and task statistics
+API endpoints for retrieving workers, tasks, and task statistics.